 Lahn, Bruce T., Human Evolution and Stem Cell Biology, as quoted in the Howard Hughes Medical Institute website http://www.hhmi.org/news/lahn3.html

-The rate of evolution of the connected neurons does not begin to approximate the rate of evolution of the method for encoding memories into the arrangement of altered molecules.
+The rate of evolution of the perfected neurons does not begin to approximate the theorized rate of evolution of the method for encoding memories into the arrangement of altered molecules.

-If memories are written into phosphorylised molecules of the brain's neurons, then there must be mechanism to locate the "blank" molecules that do not have a previously encoded memory and then phosphorylising them into a pattern that can be read at a later time.
-Where did that pattern come from?
+Other studies show that memories are written into phosphorylised molecules of the brain's neurons.
+Hence, there must be mechanism to locate the "blank" molecules that do not have a previously encoded memory and then phosphorylising them into a pattern or code that can be read at a later time - an electrical code that can recreate each memory.
+Where did that code come from?
+Where did the timestamp come from?

 These concepts call to mind the often quoted statement of K.S.
 Lashly in 1950 relating to his studies of the memory trace of a mollusk remembering danger and reacting to a threat: